K123AsJ0k1/cloud-hpc-oss-mlops-platform/experiments/article/README.md

 - cloud-hpc/times/training-1.json

 The reason for the 1 and 2 separation in Cloud-HPC integration is due to its unconfigured and configured states.
 The difference between them that in unconfigured the integration needs to setup Mahti enviroment such as venvs before submitting the Mahti Ray job.
 The article uses results of 1 in the table, but in general these results are only slightly different.

+The used row results in the article are found in

+- Notebook_Size_Comparison.ipynb

 ## Setup of Cloud-HPC Integreated OSS Platform